NixOS/nixos-homepage/core/src/pages/privacy.md

 The operators of these pages take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the legal data protection regulations and this privacy policy.

 When you use this website, various personal data is collected.
 Personal data is information by which you can be personally identified.
-T his privacy policy explains what data we collect and why we use it.
+This privacy policy explains what data we collect and why we use it.
 It also explains how and for what purpose this happens.

 We point out that data transmission over the Internet (e.g., when communicating by e-mail) can have security vulnerabilities.
-Complete p rotection of data against access by third parties is not possible.
+Complete protection of data against access by third parties is not possible.

 ### Note on the Responsible Entity